Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Summary and Discussion

-To summarize, this study has shown that a data-driven methodology for reducing the residuals in Nordic4-SS that will positively impact the efficiency of warning systems and the response to storm surge events at many Norwegian stations.
+To summarize, this study has shown that applying a data-driven methodology for reducing the residuals in Nordic4-SS will positively impact the efficiency of warning systems and the response to storm surge events at many Norwegian stations.
 The methods developed are particularly convenient because they can, with minimal cost and effort, be adopted as a post-processing tool of the operational storm surge model without changing the current procedures or setup of \acrshort{roms}.
 Given that the \acrshort{ml} models are trained on data that are available when making the predictions, the computational demand is manageable, and as the parameters are already optimized, they can efficiently run on top of \acrshort{metno}'s predictions.
 Moreover, this study sets a precedent for successful bias correction with \acrshort{nn} residual learning of an operative storm surge model and describes a simple methodology that can be applied to any numerical model, also at global scale.
+This data-driven method, which can be seen as a post-processing method, does not interfere with the process of improvement of the numerical model itself, but has the advantage that it is faster to develop.
+Therefore, it can be seen as a flexible solution for correcting errors related to the numerical models' missing physics, setup, forcing, etc. The performance of the \acrshort{nn} method is limited by the amount of observations, but as long as the numerical model is not perfect, the present study indicates that it would be beneficial to apply this correction technique.